-Consumer charity campaign Love Food Hate Waste is determined to encourage us to make 2017 our year of action to do something about this appalling level of waste.
+Consumer charity campaign Love Food Hate Waste is determined to encourage us to do something about this appalling level of waste.

-This Lent (1 Mar – 13 Apr), instead of making a conscious choice to give up chocolate or alcohol, they suggest we should be healthier, happier and wealthier if we gave up binning food instead.
+This Lent (6th March to 18th April), instead of making a conscious choice to give up chocolate or alcohol, they suggest we should be healthier, happier and wealthier if we gave up binning food instead.

-To this end they are running a 40 Day Challenge to help us reduce the amount of food that ends up in the bin, and, by making a few small changes, save a few pounds into the bargain.
+Why not try their 40 Day Challenge aimed to help us reduce the amount of food that ends up in the bin, and, by making a few small changes, save a few pounds into the bargain.

-The campaign, which starts on the 1st of March, will cover a period of just over 6 weeks, each with its own theme and daily tips and challenges.
+The challenge covers a period of just over 6 weeks, each with its own theme and daily tips and challenges.

 The themes are:-